 Sunbitterns are not threatened.

-Predators include birds of prey, caiman, and snakes.
-Sunbittern chicks and eggs may also be eaten by small mammals and snakes.
+Predators include birds of prey, caimans and snakes.
+Sunbittern chicks and eggs are also vulnerable to small mammals and snakes.

 Experience a 4D movie, explore behind the scenes, meet our experts and come face to face with amazing animals.

 Learn more about the animals that share an exhibit with this one.